Jan 3, 2020

 5. Watch for fraud

-Charity Missing People moved to programmatic ads as a reaction to a lack of resources.
+The charity Child Rescue Alert moved to programmatic ads in 2016 as a reaction to a lack of resources.

-The move to programmatic allowed the charity to move from issuing one appeal ad a week to targeting people by targeting users by area that children go missing.
+The move to programmatic allowed the charity to move from issuing one appeal ad a week to targeting people by targeting users by areas in which children have gone missing.

-This, their director of funding Ross Miller says, has even enabled the charity to save lives.
+Speaking on the subject, director of funding Ross Miller explained that this smart initiative has even enabled the charity to save lives.